-Relevant references and citations — with detailed annotations — provided to TED by David Epstein.
+Relevant notes and citations provided to TED by David Epstein.

 The Olympic motto is a wonderful example of a hendiatris, a three-word figure of speech meant to convey a single theme.
 Another famous Latin hendiatris is Julius Caesar’s veni, vidi, vici.
 Or one familiar today: sex, drugs, rock ’n’ roll.